IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 `isaacscript-lint` is a helper package to install all of the dependencies necessary for ESLint to work with a typical TypeScript project or a typical IsaacScript mod.

-For more information about IsaacScript, see the [webpage](https://isaacscript.github.io/).

 <br>

 ## For Use in a TypeScript / TypeScriptToLua Project